It finally snowed here in Toronto the other night. We took a walk in it down to the waterfront by where we live.

 But really, why don’t we bake cinnamon rolls, gingerbread, panettone more often?
 I know, I sound like a broken record.

 Growing up, it was always a treat to visit the German deli with my mom.
 And during this season, the goodies were extra special- the chocolate covered heart shaped gingerbread cookies, the candied walnuts in cellophane, and Stollen.
 This is one of those amazing specialty sweet breads (like Italian Panettone) that is only around for a little while.
 Unlike British Fruitcake, it is a yeast bread, buts it is also filled with candied fruit, nuts, and marzipan.
 I go gaga for marzipan.
 I can just eat it all by itself.
 I still treat myself to a bit when we visit our local Euro deli, The Cheese Boutique.

-This is a perfect breakfast scone.
+This scone actually tastes better if you let it cool to room temperature.
+It is also a perfect breakfast scone.
 Or you could totally serve them with coffee for a midday break.
 They would also go perfectly with a London Fog Latte!
 Hmmm, must make one soon!

 Here’s to snowy days, and cozy homes!

 All the flavours of the classic German Stollen sweet yeast bread filled with rum soaked dried fruit and candied peel, captured in a cheery and easy scone.

 - 1/2 cup (60 g; 2 oz) combination of sultanas, raisins, golden raisins etc